dihnauer/project-wireframe/README.md

 This project was developed to practice my knowledge with HTML and CSS.

-You can teste de app here: [Project Wireframe](https://dihnauer.github.io/project-wireframe/).
+You can test the app here: [Project Wireframe](https://dihnauer.github.io/project-wireframe/).